cjsauer/genetic-sandbox/site/docs.md

 ### *new IShape([x], [y])*
 Creates a new shape at position (x, y).
-IShape cannot be instantiated directly.
-Instead, IShape should be extended and its members overridden by a concrete subclass.
+IShape should be extended and its members overridden by a concrete subclass.

 | Param | Type | Default | Description |